oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect_azure_interconnect/fastconnect_azure_interconnect.md

     ![Public IP](images/vnet-gw-4.png)
 5. Verify the configuration, and then click **Create**.
     ![Verify Config](images/vnet-gw-5.png)
-6. When your deployment says **Your deployment is complete**, move to the next task. **This step can take anywhere from 15-45 minutes so be patient.**
+6. When your deployment says **Your deployment is complete**, move to the next task. **The Azure Virtual Network Gateway can take anywhere from 15-45 minutes to deploy.**
     ![Verify Deployment Complete](images/vnet-gw-6.png)

 ## Task 2: Deploy an Azure VM